 Expanding manufacturing capacity and qualifying such capacity is difficult and subject to numerous regulations and other operational challenges.
 The resources of our suppliers vary and are limited; costs associated with projected expansion and qualification can be significant.
 For example, Chemport, which was approved as one of our API suppliers in April 2013, is a privately-held company and their commitment to Vascepa supply has required them to seek additional resources.
 There can be no assurance that the expansion plans of any of our suppliers will be successful.
 Our aggregate capacity to produce API is dependent upon the qualification of our API suppliers.
 Each of our API suppliers has outlined plans for potential further capacity expansion.
 If no additional API supplier is approved by the FDA as part of an sNDA, our API supply will be limited to the API we purchase from previously approved suppliers.
-If our third-party manufacturing capacity is not expanded and compliant with applicable regulatory requirements, we may not be able to supply sufficient quantities of Vascepa to meet anticipated demand.
-We cannot assure you that we can contract with any future manufacturer on acceptable terms or that any such alternative supplier will not require capital investment from us in order for them to meet our requirements.
+If our third-party manufacturing capacity is not expanded and/or compliant with applicable regulatory requirements, we may not be able to supply sufficient quantities of Vascepa to meet anticipated demand.
+We cannot guarantee that we can contract with any future manufacturer on acceptable terms or that any such alternative supplier will not require capital investment from us in order for them to meet our requirements.
 Alternatively, our purchase of supply may exceed actual demand for Vascepa.

 We currently have encapsulation agreements with three commercial API encapsulators for the encapsulation of Vascepa: Patheon, Inc. (formerly Banner Pharmacaps), Catalent Pharma Solutions, and Capsugel Plöermel SAS.
-These companies have qualified their manufacturing processes and are capable of manufacturing Vascepa.
+These companies have qualified and validated their manufacturing processes and are capable of manufacturing Vascepa.
 There can be no guarantee that additional other suppliers with which we have contracted to encapsulate API will be qualified to manufacture the product to our specifications or that these and any future suppliers will have the manufacturing capacity to meeting anticipated demand for Vascepa.
-We cannot assure you that we can contract with any future manufacturer on acceptable terms or that any such alternative supplier will not require capital investment from us in order for them to meet our requirements.